 Broadcom Corp.
-(BRCM), a maker of chips that help mobile devices connect to the Internet, forecast second- quarter sales that may exceed some analysts’ estimates, lifted by increasing orders from smartphone makers.
+(BRCM:US), a maker of chips that help mobile devices connect to the Internet, forecast second- quarter sales that may exceed some analysts’ estimates, lifted by increasing orders from smartphone makers.

 Second-quarter revenue will be $1.9 billion to $2 billion, the Irvine, California-based company said today in a statement.
-Analysts on average estimated (BRCM) sales of $1.92 billion, according to data compiled by Bloomberg.
+Analysts on average estimated (BRCM:US) sales of $1.92 billion, according to data compiled by Bloomberg.

 Broadcom is benefiting from demand for radio chips that let smartphones and tablets connect over Wi-Fi and Bluetooth signals.
 Customer Apple Inc. said last week it sold 35.1 million iPhones in the period, more than analysts estimated.
 Broadcom’s sales this quarter will be helped by demand for Apple’s iPad and cheaper phones made by other customers such as Nokia Oyj, said Ruben Roy, an analyst at Mizuho Securities USA Inc.